Join us in becoming part of our story…

 By 1981, the congregation had grown to 276 members and construction on the sanctuary began.
 Within a year of opening the new sanctuary, membership had risen to 335 persons.
 A $5000 contribution was made to start a Korean Methodist congregation.
 It chartered in 1985 and continued to use our worship space for a number of years before relocating to their own building in Anchorage.
 What a joy it is when one church can give birth to another!

 In 1987, we welcomed Rose McLean as a diaconal minister coordinating Christian education and other ministries.
-Rose retired in 2011 after 24 years of service to St. John the community of Anchorage
+Rose retired in 2011 after 24 years of service to St. John and the community of Anchorage

 During the 1990s a major construction project added parking lots and classrooms to our church plant.
 Some of these classrooms are now known as the Bayshore wing, after a nearby fellowship in the Bayshore region of Anchorage failed to grow to a critical mass.
 We joyfully welcomed the families who came at that time to become a part of the St. John congregation.